KingMe9956/jack-of-all-codes/README.md

 # jack-of-all-codes
-Local voice activated coding gen-agent.
+Local sovereign voice activated coding gen-agent.

+When we all share, we all win.